Getting Started

 # Write results as a new document

-await context.documents.write(
+await context.document_client.write(

 "Analysis Results",